Busy freelancer surrounded by work

 Many people who use these marketplaces are only interested in working with the cheapest providers.

-Case in point: I *always* lost clients when I increased my prices, even if it was only by £5.
+I always lost clients when I increased my prices, even if it was only by £5.

 So, are platforms like Fiverr and Upwork worth signing up for?
 You have nothing to lose as you only pay a commission on the work you complete.